-Build a digging box and let your rabbit play without damaging your home or making a mess
+Build a digging box and let your rabbit play without damaging your home or making a mess.

-How to build a digging box
+How to choose the best box

-- Shredded paper packing material
+- Shredded paper

 - Glossy magazines